brockwalls/govhack22/README.md

 ## Govhack22 Project for Public Transport

-This project aims to used both ABS and ACT supplied data to improve sustainable behaviors around the use of pulbic transport in the ACT.
+This project aims to used both ABS and ACT supplied data to improve sustainable behaviours around the use of public transport in the ACT.

-The TransCO2 website does this by approaching the uptake, CO2 output and Pricing of the ACT's public transport useage from two sides.
+The TransCO2 website does this by approaching the uptake, CO2 output and Pricing of the ACT's public transport usage from two sides.
-The first being the side of the commuter and the secound being the side of the transport planner.
+The first being the side of the commuter and the second being the side of the transport planner.

-To start using the TransCO2 Website from a Commuter Prepective please click [here](user.md) The planners side of the Website is [here](Planner_veiw.md)
+To start using the TransCO2 Website from a Commuter Preceptive please click [here](user.md) The planners side of the Website is [here](Planner_veiw.md)

-### Moblie Site
+### Introduction of a Mobile Site
-Whlist the TransCO2 does work on moblie in the current state with further devlopments a specific moblie app could be developed.
+Whilst the TransCO2 does work on mobile in the current state with further developments a specific mobile app could be developed.
 Some screenshots of this potential app can be seen below.

 <!-- img align="left" width="" height="" src="./moblie.PNG" -->